-On this day, April 19, seventy-three years ago (1943) there was one of the most heroic uprisings in human history – the Warsaw Ghetto Uprising.
+On this day, April 19, 1943, there was one of the most heroic uprisings in human history – the Warsaw Ghetto Uprising.
 It deserves to be remembered every year, not only to inspire our hearts but also for the lessons we should carry in our minds.
 The best history of this uprising is “The Ghetto Fights,” by one of the very few surviving participants, Marek Edelman.

 Edelman was a member of the youth group of the Bund, which was the Jewish socialist party.
 The Zionists were bitterly hostile to the Bund, it should be noted.